Flavian Palace: Banqueting hall

-The cenatio or Banquet Hall is on the southwest side of the peristyle and is the 2nd largest room in the Palace.
-Like the Aula Regia, it was extravagantly decorated, with several tiers of columns in exotic marbles and a frieze.
-From the cenatio guests could look out through large windows onto the peristyle lake and fountain or onto two courtyards at the sides with elaborate oval marble fountains surrounded by yellow Numidian marble columns.
-The centre of the southern wall of the hall has an apse surrounded by two passages which allow access to the library of the temple of Apollo.
-The floor of the hall is covered with marble dating from the early 4th century though the hypocaust beneath dates from the 120's (Hadrian).
-This heating system suggests that this hall served as a banqueting hall in the winter and has been identified with the Cenatio Iovis mentioned in ancient literary sources.
+The cenatio, or banqueting hall, stands on the southwestern side of the peristyle and is the second-largest room in the palace.
+Like the Aula Regia, it was richly decorated with several tiers of columns in imported marbles and a sculpted frieze.
+Guests could look through large windows onto the peristyle pool or into two adjoining courtyards containing oval marble fountains surrounded by yellow Numidian marble columns.

+An apse in the centre of the southern wall was flanked by passages giving access to the library of the Temple of Apollo Palatinus.
+The surviving marble floor dates to the early fourth century, while the hypocaust beneath it dates to the 120s, during the reign of Hadrian.
+The heating system suggests that the room was used for winter banquets and supports its identification with the Cenatio Iovis mentioned in ancient literary sources.

-Martial described a banquet given by Domitian there: Great as is reported to have been the feast at the triumph over the giants, and glorious as was to all the gods that night on which the kind father sat at table with the inferior deities, and the Fauns were permitted to ask wine from Jupiter (i.e. Domitian); so grand are the festivals that celebrate your victories, O Caesar; and our joys enliven the gods themselves.
+Martial described a banquet given there by Domitian:

+Great as is reported to have been the feast at the triumph over the giants, and glorious as was to all the gods that night on which the kind father sat at table with the inferior deities, and the Fauns were permitted to ask wine from Jupiter (i.e. Domitian); so grand are the festivals that celebrate your victories, O Caesar; and our joys enliven the gods themselves.
 All the knights, the people, and the senate, feast with you, and Rome partakes of ambrosial repasts with her ruler.
 You promised much; but how much more have you given!
 Only a sportula was promised, but you have set before us a splendid supper.

-The cenatio is built upon two earlier versions both built by Nero as part of his palace, dating from before (the Domus Transitoria) and after (the Domus Aurea) the Great Fire of Rome in 64, similar in layout to the upper floor, and which are mostly still intact under the later floor.
-Also the exquisite marble floors of the fountains belong to Nero's palace.
-It comprises a superb design of flowers and climbing plants using red and green Porphyry, Numidian yellow and red, and Phrygian white and yellow.
-The border is of panels of pink-grey Chian marble framed in green porphyry.
+The cenatio was built over two earlier halls constructed by Nero before and after the Great Fire of Rome in AD 64, as parts of the Domus Transitoria and Domus Aurea respectively.
+Their layouts resemble that of the later room, and much of the earlier construction remains intact beneath the Flavian floor.
+The marble floors of the adjoining fountains also belong to Nero's palace.
+Their decoration comprises floral and climbing-plant designs in red and green porphyry, yellow and red Numidian marble, and white and yellow Phrygian marble.
+The border consists of panels of pink-grey Chian marble framed in green porphyry.